deplicator/HousingTour/README.md

 * `/htg ~` Sends all players to their respective houses.

-### Now with an Option
+### Now with Options
-The silent mode check box will keep the main form from popping up every time you do a `/ht PlayerName` search.
-The form will still come up when you type `/ht` or `/htg`.
-The option is saved account wide.
+**Silent Mode** will keep the main form from popping up every time you attempt to go to a players house from the command line (ie `/ht PlayerName`).
+The form still comes up when using `/ht` or `/htg`.

-Maybe in the future we'll have two options.
+**Output to Chat** Will put the message (or something similar) seen in the status box in the debug chat channel.
+It's not ideal, but it will give some feedback when using silent mode.

+The options are saved account wide at `%appdata%\NCSOFT\WildStar\AddonSaveData\<wildstar account>\Kael's Housing Tour_0_Acct.xml`.

 ### With other Addon's